Before I even start today’s post, I want to invite you to join our Clean Food Dirty Girl private Facebook group.

 So if a gazillion reasons to eat healthy aren’t enough, then why are some people able to eat lots of healthy, nutrient dense foods every single day, and some people have a hard time eating a single vegetable in a day?

-Why is it that some people can eat a donut or a croissant once in a while, not feel bad about it and then continue to eat healthy, and other people will go directly into a downward spiral of sugar and processed food once that donut is in their mouth hole?
+Why is it that some people can eat a donut or a croissant once in a while, not feel bad about it and then continue to eat healthy, but others will go directly into a downward spiral of sugar and processed food once that donut is in their mouth hole?

-There are a couple things I want to explore with you that will make all the difference in the world.
+There are a couple things that I want to explore with you which will make all the difference in the world.
 If you have a pattern of self-defeating eating behavior, this will be particularly useful (insert karate chop and karate chop sound here).

-Thing Number One: you don’t need a gazillion reasons to eat better, you need one really damn good reason.
+Thing Number One: You don’t need a gazillion reasons to eat better, you just need one really damn good reason.

-And you have to name it before you even start.
+And you have to identify it before you even start.